Frequently Asked Questions

 What do you mean by ā€™sharedā€™ bandwidth?

-All project members connected to one of our routers will share the bandwidth on that router with all other members who are currently connected to that router.
-We run the project to get our members connected to the greater IPv6 internet as well as to enable them to host things in their homelabs in situations where their ISP does not make it easy or possible to do so, not to replace their ISP.
+All project members and end users connected to one of our routers will share the bandwidth on that router with all others who are currently connected to that router.
+We run the project to get our members and end users connected to the greater IPv6 internet as well as to enable them to host things in their homelabs in situations where their ISP does not make it easy or possible to do so.
 For cost and practical reasons, we cannot provide every member with line speed; therefor we set what we determine to be reasonable limitations to allow everyone fair use of the network.
-Additionally, our routers use QoS systems to try and keep the total load balanced and latency acceptable.
+Additionally, our routers use Quality of Service systems to try and keep the total load balanced and latency acceptable.

 When connected to your network, I cannot browse certain sites/servicesā€¦